 The study area settlement pattern is sparse and concentrated along public roads.
 As indicated, operations typically consist of a number of properties, many of which are used exclusively for agricultural purposes (i.e., contain no structures).
-Owners typically reside on base farms in the broader study area or in Viljoenskroon.
-The consolidation of properties into larger operations has meant that farmsteads on a number of properties have become redundant, and are either no longer inhabited, or leased out as accommodation to local mines, etc. Farm labourer families continue to reside on a few farms (mainly base farms), but the general tendency is towards making use of labourers residing in Viljoenskroon/ Rammulotsi transported in on a daily basis.
+Owners typically reside on base farms in the broader study area or further afield (Odendaalsrus, Kroonstad) or Viljoenskroon town.
+The consolidation of properties into larger operations has meant that farmsteads on a number of properties have become redundant, and are either no longer inhabited, or leased out as accommodation.
+Farm labourer families continue to reside on a few farms (mainly base farms), but the general tendency is towards making use of labourers residing in Viljoenskroon/ Rammulotsi transported in on a daily basis.

-Eskom's large Mercury substation is located immediately to the north of the site (Photograph 3.5).
+Eskom's large Mercury substation is located 4.5 km to the north of the site (Photograph 3.5).
 Ten lines currently feed in/out of Mercury, viz.
 4 x 400 kV lines and 6 x 132 kV lines.
 Nine of the relevant lines feed in/out from the west.
 These include 132 kV lines feeding into a number of smaller substations associated with mines in the area.